Al-Husayn (missile)

 al-Husayn (الحسین) was a short-range ballistic missile developed in Ba'athist Iraq.
-An upgraded version of Scud missile, the al-Husayn was widely used by the Iraqi Army during the Iran–Iraq War (1980–1988) and the Persian Gulf War (1990–1991).
+An upgraded version of the R-17 Elbrus missile, the al-Husayn was widely used by the Iraqi Ground Forces during the Iran–Iraq War (1980–1988) and the Persian Gulf War (1990–1991).

 Development

 The origins of the al-Husayn could be traced back to the first stages of the war with Iran.
-Iraq was the first belligerent to use long range artillery rockets during the Iran–Iraq War, firing limited numbers of FROG-7s at the towns of Dezful and Ahvaz.
-Iran responded with Scud-Bs obtained from Libya.
-These missiles can hit a target 185 miles away, therefore key Iraqi cities like Sulaymaniya, Kirkuk, and Baghdad itself came within the range of this weapon.
+Iraq was the first belligerent to use long-range artillery rockets during the Iran–Iraq War, firing limited numbers of 9K52 Luna-M at the towns of Dezful and Ahvaz.
+Iran responded with R-17s obtained from Libya.
+These missiles can hit a target 300 km away, therefore, key Iraqi cities like Sulaymaniya, Kirkuk, and Baghdad came within the range of this weapon.

-Iraq, which also deployed the Scud-B, was conversely unable to strike the main Iranian industrial centers, including the capital, Tehran, because these are located more than 300 miles from the border.
-To surmount the Iranian advantage, Iraqi engineers designed a program to upgrade the original Scuds into a series of ballistic missiles whose range would surpass 500 miles.
+Iraq, which also deployed the R-17, was conversely unable to strike the main Iranian industrial centers, including the capital, Tehran, because these are located more than 500 km from the border.
+To surmount the Iranian advantage, Iraqi engineers designed a program to upgrade the original R-17s into a series of ballistic missiles whose range would surpass 800 km.
 The assembly facility was located near Taji.

-The first development, called al-Husayn, with a range of 400 miles, allowed the Iraqi army to attack deep inside the Iranian boundaries.
-The Iraqis had initiated project 1728 for indigenous Scud engine development and production.
+The first development, called al-Husayn, with a range of 650 km, allowed the Iraqi army to attack deep inside the Iranian territory.
+The Iraqis had initiated Project 1728 for indigenous engine development and production.
 The range was extended by reducing the original 945 kg warhead to 500 kg and increasing the propellant capacity.
 The warhead carried HE, although it had chemical, biological and nuclear capabilities.
-According to UN inspectors reports, the Iraqis were able to produce all the major components of the system by 1991.
-The al-Husayn was 12.46 meters long and had a diameter of 0.88 meters.
+According to UN inspectors' reports, the Iraqis were able to produce all the major components of the system by 1991.
+The al-Husayn was 12,460 mm long and had a diameter of 880 mm.
 The guidance was inertial, without terminal phase.
-The altitude where the motor burnt out was 31 miles, while the trajectory highest altitude or apogee, was 94 miles.
+The altitude where the motor burnt out was 50 km, while the trajectory highest altitude or apogee, was 150 km.
 The accuracy for the impact, or circular error probable, was estimated in a radius of 1,000 meters, and the missile launch weight was 6,400 kg.

 Its flight time was of about eight minutes for the maximum range.